ScionResearch/OnLocation-Gallagher-Bridge/README.md

 | `GetPersonalDataFieldsAsync` | All personal data field definitions. |
 | `GetCardholderAsync` | Fetch a single cardholder with optional `expand` (e.g. `competencies`). |

-TLS verification can be disabled for self-signed Command Centre certificates via the Gallagher config.
+The API key is sent as the password in **Basic auth** with an empty username (`Authorization: Basic :<api-key-base64>`).
+TLS verification can be disabled via the Gallagher config for self-signed Command Centre certificates.
+Outbound connections prefer IPv4 DNS resolution to avoid connection failures when a hostname resolves to IPv6 but Command Centre only listens on IPv4.

 ### Identity Matcher